monknomo/react-monthly-payment-calculator-ts/README.md

 Design
 -------

-The meat of the logic is in src/MonthlyPaymentCalculator/PaymentMath.ts.
+The meat of the logic is in src/MonthlyPaymentCalculator/LoanModel.ts.
 This class models a loan and calculates various properties of the loan, such as the principal and the monthly payment.
-The view is src/MonthlyPaymentCalculator/MonthlyPaymentCalculator.tsx.
+The view is src/MonthlyPaymentCalculator/index.tsx.
 I attempted to make this a fairly dumb view.
 I thought about abstracting out the input handling to another class, but that seemed like overkill in this context.
-As it is, the inputs are fed into the PaymentMath calculator and the screen is updated as the user plays with the parameters.
+As it is, the inputs are fed into the LoanModel calculator and the screen is updated as the user plays with the parameters.

 I went back and forth on what the best presentation for this information is.
 Since this is ultimately a coding exercise, I decided plain is ok.
 I included a text masking library to assist entering dollar amounts and percentages, because I find those useful to call out to the user.